-Typical conventional electrical wiring in modern
+Typical (as seen to the right) conventional electrical wiring in modern

 cars is very complex and runs to almost every corner of the car and though